 Do you need vintage or historic photos for your blog?
 Yes, then New Old Stock has the perfect images for your website all from the public archives free of known copyright restrictions.

-Picjumbo offers a wide-selection of photographs (with no attribution required).
-This site additionally happens to have a fairly incredible collection of food related shots, so in case you’re running an food blog or creating a food themed startup or business, you may save yourself some time and energy by paying them a visit for your free photo needs.
+Picjumbo offers a wide selection of photographs (with no attribution required).
+This site additionally happens to have a fairly incredible collection of food-related shots, so in case you’re running a food blog or creating a food-themed startup or business, you may save yourself some time and energy by paying them a visit for your free photo needs.

 A fairly straightforward contender in our free stock photo list rundown, MorgueFile has a streamlined format that allows you to quickly find the right photographs for any blog post or project.
-Their collection of free photos cover an extensive variety of themes.
-Such as, people, antiques, life-style, sports and much more.
+Their collection of free photos covers an extensive variety of themes.
+Such as people, antiques, lifestyle, sports, and much more.

 Attribution and licenses explained.

-In most cases if you’re searching for photographs to use for a your website, blog or projects you need to try to keep yourself out of copyright issues that might arise.
+In most cases, if you’re searching for photographs to use for your website, blog or projects you need to try to keep yourself out of copyright issues that might arise.
 So, in doing so you have to find sites that expressly list the copyright license of each picture you plan to use.
-For the free image download sites we have listed here, the license agreement for each image is usually linked to from the images download page or is otherwise easily discoverable in the sites “License Agreement” page, which can be generally found in the footer of the website.
+For the free image download sites, we have listed here, the license agreement for each image is usually linked to from the images download page or is otherwise easily discoverable on the site’s “License Agreement” page, which can be generally found in the footer of the website.